-Our first Corporate Connections was held in April on the theme of Celebrating Anniversaries and began with the Harper Collins archivists telling us about the role the archive is playing in their upcoming 200 year anniversary.
+Our first Corporate Connections was held in April 2017 on the theme of Celebrating Anniversaries and began with the Harper Collins archivists telling us about the role the archive is playing in their upcoming 200 year anniversary.
 Our second was held in September 2017 on the subject of Digital Preservation and the discussion was led by archivists from Lloyds Banking Group.
 Our third was held in November 2018 on the theme of Producing Corporate Histories: how are business archives used to research and produce business histories?
 Discussion was led by Michael Moss on his experiences as both an archivist and business historian.

 Details of past events the BACS has organised are available below.